-5.6.
+6.6.
 As mentioned previously, the Plan's administration is now undertaken by Aptia, which announced its formal launch early in 2024 following the management buyout of Mercer's UK pension administration and US health and benefits administration businesses in 2023.

-5.7.
-From 1 October 2022 to 30 September 2023, the following overall service levels were achieved by Aptia:
+6.7.
+From 1 October 2023 to 30 September 2024, the following overall service levels were achieved by Aptia:

-- 5.8.
-Apart from Q3 2023, the Administrator's overall performance for the Plan fell marginally below the expected service standards.
+- 6.8.
+The Administrator's performance throughout the period was above the expected service standards.
 The figures provided are for all transactions in the Plan, not just the DC-related transactions as this information is not readily available.
-The Trustee received administration reports each quarter and engaged with the Administration Team to understand the issues and plans were agreed and implemented seeking to remedy the service concerns. - 5.9.
-During the Plan Year, a new administration team was put in place and the performance has started to improve as evidenced in the Q3 2023 results.
-The Trustee will continue to review the performance of the Administrator closely. - 5.10.
-Neither the Administrator's quarterly reports nor the audit of the Annual Report and Accounts identified any material issues with the accuracy of core financial transactions during the Plan Year.
+The Trustee received administration reports each quarter and engaged with the Administration Team to understand any issues and plans were agreed and implemented to remedy any service concerns. - 6.9.
+Neither the Administrator's quarterly reports nor the audit of the Annual Report and Accounts identified any material issues with the accuracy of core financial transactions during the Plan Year. - 6.10.
+The Trustee will continue to review the performance of the Administrator closely.